Why Garage Door ‘Do It Yourself’ Repairs are a Bad Idea

 1. You Could Make the Problem Worse

 Garage door openers are complex mechanisms.
-Unless you’re trained as a garage door repair technician, you likely don’t have the knowledge and experience necessary to tackle this type of project.
+Unless you’re trained as a garage door repair technician, you likely don’t have the knowledge and experience necessary to tackle this type of home improvement project.
 Incorrectly installed components like garage door springs can cause major damage to your garage door cables and other components posing major safety risks and increased financial requirements.

 If you try to repair your garage door yourself and accidentally use the wrong parts or methods, you could end up making the problem worse.
 Some mistakes could even ruin your garage door and require you to buy a new one.
 It’s best to hire a professional with the experience necessary to get the job done right the first time.